shayaansultan/tp/docs/UserGuide.md

 5. **Get Commanding**: Input commands in the command box and press Enter.
 Try these to get started:
    - `list` – Displays all contacts.
    - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 T/A r/Manager` – Adds a new contact.
-   - `delete uid/101` – Removes the contact with the 'uid' of 101.
-   - `edit 2 n/James Lee` – Updates the name of the second contact.
    - `find John` – Searches for contacts with the name `John`.
-   - `filter r/Manager` – Filters contacts by role.
-   - `addTask uid/1 Complete the report by 5pm` – Adds a task to the contact with the `uid` of 1.
-   - `clear` – Deletes all contacts.
-   - `exit` – Closes the application.

 For a detailed explanation of all commands, refer to the [Features](#features) section.